Phyla-Vell: Annihilation

 Phyla later appeared during Annihilation, where she had been visiting her father's grave with Moondragon when the pair were attacked by Thanos who ripped off Moondragon's ear and gave it to Phyla, telling her to go to Drax the Destroyer and how his actions would determine Moondragon's fate shortly before teleporting away with Moondragon.
-Drax has indicated he will not be stopping his pursuit of Thanos.
+Drax refused to stop his pursuit of Thanos.

 Phyla then goes with Nova and Star-Lord to lead a final battle against Annihilus, being saved at the last second by a massive energy wave caused by the just freed Galactus, which left only the three heroes and Annihilus as survivors.
-Ultimately in the battle, Phyla manages to steal the quantum bands that Annihilus took from Quasar, weakening him and allowing Nova to finally bring an end to the Annihilation Wave.
-She is then seen re-united with Moondragon, and deciding it's up to her to become the new Quasar.
+During the battle, Phyla manages to steal the quantum bands that Annihilus took from Quasar, weakening him and allowing Nova to finally bring an end to the Annihilation Wave.
+She is then seen re-united with Moondragon, and decides it's up to her to become the new Quasar.

 Annihilation: Conquest – Quasar

 Phyla had her own mini-series as the new Quasar, stating July through October 2007, called Annihilation: Conquest – Quasar.
 The series was written by Christos Gage and penciled by Mike Lilly.
 Phyla is finding it hard to follow the footsteps of the former Quasar and also to follow in the Vell family's footsteps.
-Phylla and her lover Moondragon follow a voice to find the saviour for the Kree race who is attacked by the Phalanx.
+Phylla and her lover Moondragon follow a voice to find the saviour for the Kree race, who is attacked by the Phalanx.
 In the end it turns out 'the voice' is the Supreme Intelligence of the Kree; thanks to the Supreme Intelligence they find a cocoon, in which Adam Warlock is restoring.
 The cocoon breaks open and Phyla and Moondragon ask Warlock to help them fight against the Phalanx.
 This story was continued in the main mini-series Annihilation: Conquest.

 Guardians of the Galaxy

-Following Annihilation, she joins the new Guardians of the Galaxy.
+Following the Phalanx invasion, she joins the new Guardians of the Galaxy.
+However, Phyla, like much of the team, quits after discovering Peter Quill had Mantis mentally nudge them into joining.
 While helping Drax search for Cammi, an Earth girl who he had taken into space before the Annihilation War, they consult a psychic to get a lead on Cammi's whereabouts only to be informed that Moondragon was trying to contact them.
 They attempt to consult Mentor, who apparently kills them.
 Mentor sends Phyla and Drax to Oblivion where they encounter Maelstrom and the Dragon of the Moon.
 After losing the Quantum Bands to Maelstrom Phyla is offered as a sacrifice to the Dragon so that Maelstrom can be in its good graces.
 While inside the dragon she apparently makes a deal in exchange for Heather Douglas.
 The dragon then releases them, with Phyla wearing a new red and black costume adorned with skulls and wielding a new sword, and they return to the world of the living where Phyla refuses to elaborate on the deal that she made with the Dragon.
 It is later learned from Maelstrom that she agreed to become the new avatar of Oblivion.